What is a Headless CMS? Complete Guide for 2026

 A traditional CMS (also called a monolithic or coupled CMS) is an all-in-one platform where the frontend presentation layer and the backend content management are tightly integrated.
 The CMS controls both how content is created and how it's displayed to visitors.

-Examples: WordPress, Joomla, Drupal, Wix, Squarespace.
+Examples: WordPress, Joomla, Drupal.

 Pros of Traditional CMS